tronkko/js-test/README.md

 ## Test Module
-Test module is a collection of test cases who excercise a module from multiple prespectives.
+Test module is a collection of test cases who excercise a module from multiple perspectives.
 Test modules are saved into separate js files.

 A simple test module `tests/user.js` for class User might contain
 ```